bigbrush/yii2-cmf/docs/creating-a-module.md

 }
 ~~~

 Just a basic controller loading a model from the database and displaying a page with it.
-Take note that we are using the `$slug` to load a page.
+Take note that we are using the
+`$slug` to load a page.
 This is relevant for creating the url rule later.
-We'll also cover the `setTemplate()` part in a bit.
+We'll also cover the `setTemplate()` part in later in
+this tutorial.

 ## Product.php